-Home Repairs and Modification: CAT’s community investment staff frequently work with the CAT’s senior department care coordinators when low-income older adult is identified as needing a home modification or repair to safely remain in their home.
-Services have included such items as grab bars, toilet repairs, ramps, gutter repairs, electrical system repairs, and furnace repairs.
+Home Repairs and Modifications: CAT’s Community Investment staff frequently work with the Senior Care Coordinators when low-income older adults need home modifications or necessary repairs to enable them to safely remain in their homes.
+Examples of past services include: installation of grab bars and accessibility ramps, toilet repairs, gutter repairs, electrical system repairs, and furnace repairs.

 Non-AAA Services, Service Gaps and Partnerships to Ensure Availability of Services Not Provided by the AAA

 Columbia County is a Type ‘A’ AAA and has a Memorandum of Understanding (MOU) in place with the local Aging and People with Disabilities office.
-The MOU articulates joint efforts such as warm transfers between our agencies when clients call for Medicaid screening, risk assessment, and other joint services.
+The MOU articulates joint efforts such as warm transfers (i.e. sharing of information between agencies to reduce redundancy and improve the overall service experience) between our agencies when clients call for Medicaid screening, risk assessment, and other joint services.
 The APD Program Manager sits on the AAA Advisory board to advance collaborative efforts between the agencies.
-Both offices have experienced extensive budget cuts and find that by working together we are able to continue services.
+Both offices have experienced extensive budget cuts and find that by working together we are better able to continue services.

-The services listed below are representative of some services that are lacking and are needed by seniors.
-For each, a description of what is available or what is lacking in Columbia County is provided.
+Below are examples of services essential to Columbia County seniors, along with details regarding current availability of related services through community partners, where applicable, and identification of current service gaps:

-Mental Health – Columbia County has one public mental health provider – Columbia Community Mental Health (CCMH).
-They provide a broad array of services to substance addicted, developmentally disabled and chronically mentally ill patients who qualify for Medicaid or the Oregon Health Plan.
-Medicine Wheel is a new addiction service provider that CAT works closely with when consumer needs dictate.
-The availability of mental health programs for non-Medicaid consumers is limited.
-CAT does refer to the Oregon Senior Peer Outreach as appropriate.
+Mental Health Services – Columbia County has a limited number of public mental health providers – Columbia Community Mental Health (CCMH) provides a broad array of services to substance addicted, developmentally disabled, and chronically mentally ill patients who qualify for Medicaid or the Oregon Health Plan.
+Columbia Health Services in St. Helens is another option for counseling services, and Medicine Wheel is a relatively new mental health and addiction service provider in the county.
+The availability of mental health programs for non-Medicaid consumers, in particular, is limited.
+CAT does refer to the Oregon Senior Peer Outreach, as appropriate.

-Transportation – Columbia County Rider offers limited fee-based transportation services throughout the county and outside the county.
-This service has been hard hit with budget cuts limiting the mobility of some older adult consumers or those living with a disability.
-Door-to- door service is only available with advanced scheduling and subject to cancellation.
+Transportation – Columbia County Rider offers limited, fee-based transportation services throughout the county and beyond.
+However, as mentioned previously herein, this service has been hard hit with budget cuts which has limited the mobility options for some older adult consumers and those living with a disability.
+At present, door-to-door service is only available with advanced scheduling and is subject to cancellation.
+APD does offer transportation through Ride Care to senior consumers who are eligible through their Medicaid insurance coverage.
+There are also some limited, faith-based and volunteer transportation options to supplement community needs, however, access to transportation remains an area of concern.

-Housing – CAT provides a variety of affordable housing services throughout Columbia County.
-The housing and homeless service department is part of the service delivery system in our organizational model.
-CAT completed a study of affordable housing in 2017.
-One of the conclusions of the study was that housing affordability is a challenge faced by Columbia County households of all income levels.
-In addition, Columbia County has a deficit of 1,900 units affordable to households earning less than $25,000 annually.
+Housing – CAT provides a variety of affordable housing services throughout the county.
+The housing and homeless service department- Housing Solutions- is part of the service delivery system in our organizational model.
+While this is a valuable resource for local seniors, according to a study of affordable housing conducted by CAT in 2017, housing affordability is a challenge faced by Columbia County households of all income levels.
+In addition, Columbia County has a deficit of units affordable for households earning less than $25,000 annually.
+While some affordable senior housing units exist in the communities of Rainier, St. Helens, and Scappoose, there are extensive waiting lists.

 Elder Abuse Awareness and Prevention – Gatekeeper training and education is provided by CAT and DHS-APS.
-Even though the gatekeeper funding through the ADRC was cut calls still come in from community partners with concerns.
-CAT continues to offer this vital service despite lack of funding.
+Gatekeeper funding through the ADRC was cut, but calls still come in from community partners expressing a need for this service.
+So far, CAT has continued to offer this vital service despite the lack of funding.